platformatic/platformatic/docs/guides/movie-quotes-app-tutorial.md

 Our API route is currently returning an empty object (`{}`).
 Let's wire things up so that it increments the number of likes for the quote with the specified ID.
-To do this we'll add a new function inside of our plugin:
+To do this we'll add a new function inside our plugin:

 ```javascript
 module.exports = async function plugin (app) {